A dynamical algorithm to compute hyperbolic Julia sets in polynomial time: Results

 We now use a modified part of Algorithm 3.10 of \cite{BoydWolf-Skew1}--changed slightly more than just adapting to the one-dimensional case.
 Here, we describe the outline for this step.
 We focus on the ``(a) Type $J_2$-algorithm'' part of Algorithm 3.10, which locates a neighborhood of the Julia set (closure of repelling periodic points) to a given precision.
 Rather than applying this to yield the precision desired based on $N$, what we need is only to subdivide the boxes in $\cB'_n$ just enough to make smaller boxes such that given the expansion $1+\lambda'$, the pseudo-orbits in these smaller boxes are $\beta$-shadowed by true orbits for some $\beta>0$.
-Then for boxes with radius $\beta$ larger, these slightly larger boxes with the same center point each contains a point of $J$, a true orbit.
-Finally, we need the larger boxes to still be in a neighborhood of $J$ in which $p$ is expanding.
-This creates an upper bound on $\beta$ (as does the provided $b$).
-These larger boxes are our set $\cN_2$.
-We provide more details in the appendix. \end{proof} Combining these results produces nested sets with $J \subset \cN_2 \subset \cN_1 $ and the following properties: \begin{itemize} \item $|Dg|>1+\lambda'$ on $J$, \item $|Dg|>1+\lambda'/2=L$ on $\cN_2\subset \cN_1$, \item $d_H(J,\cN_2) < \beta'$, where $\beta'$ is the side-lengths of the boxes in $\cN_2$, \item $d_H(\cN_2,\cN_1)> \delta$, and $d_H(\cN_1,J)\geq 2\delta$. \end{itemize}
+Then for boxes with radius $\beta$ larger, these slightly larger boxes with the same center point each contains a point of $J$, a true orbit; so the sidelength of these boxes which each contain a point of $J$ is our $\beta'$.
+Finally, we need the $\beta'$-boxes to still be in the neighborhood of $J$ in which $p$ is expanding (that is, $\cN_1$).
+This creates another upper bound on $\beta'$ (as does the provided $b$).
+The union of these $\beta'$-sidelength boxes defines our set $\cN_2$.
+We provide more details in the appendix, establishing items (i)--(iv). \end{proof} Combining these results produces nested sets with $J \subset \cN_2 \subset \cN_1 $ and the following properties for $g=p^\nu$: \begin{itemize} \item $|Dg|>1+\lambda'$ on $J$, \item $|Dg|>1+\lambda'/2=L$ on both $\cN_2$ and $\cN_1$, \item $d_H(\cN_1,J)\geq 2\delta$ (since $d_H(\cB'_n,\cN_1)=2\delta$ and $J\subset \cB'_n$) and $\cN_1\supset \cN(J,2\delta),$ \item $d_H(J,\cN_2) < \beta'$, where $\beta'$ is the side-lengths of the boxes in $\cN_2$, and \item $d_H(\cN_2,\cN_1)> \delta$ and $\cN(\cN_2, \delta) \subset \cN_1$. \end{itemize}